Nuclear Regulatory Commission.

 Please include Docket ID NRC-2008-0252 in your comment submission.

-The NRC is considering issuance of an amendment to facility Combined License Nos.
-NPF-91 and NPF-92, issued to SNC for the VEGP Units 3 and 4, located in Burke County, Georgia.
+The NRC is considering issuance of an amendment to facility Operating License Nos.
+NPF-91 and NPF-92, issued to SNC for operation of the VEGP Units 3 and 4, located in Burke County, Georgia.